kostasthanos/Image-Viewer-with-OpenCV/README.md

-# Image viewer with OpenCV
+# Image viewer with color tracking using OpenCV
 This a simple image viewer using OpenCV library and color tracking.

 ## Main Idea